greenerservices/version1/app/principles/actions/4a-select-suppliers-who-can-support-your-Greening-Government-Committment-goals.md

   key: 4a.
 Select suppliers who can support your Greening Government Commitment goals
   parent:  4.
 Select partners who can support your greener goals
 ---
-The Greening Government Commitments set cross-government targets for carbon reduction from ICT, water use.
+The Greening Government Commitments lay out the actions UK government departments and their agencies will take to reduce their impacts on the environment.

+Businesses commonly set broad sustaiability goals under the 'ESG' framework.
+For larger organisations, reporting on Scope 1 (direct emissions from sources owned or controlled by the company) and Scope 2 (indirect emissions from the generation of purchased energy) is mandatory.
 * * *

 ## Sub-actions